This is my guide to calculating macros based on Martin Berkhan’s Leangains system.

 I have been using this with clients since 2011 years.
 You can see the results that this system produces on my online coaching results page.
 If you’re looking for an overview of Leangains, see my Leangains Guide.

-As with any serious nutrition strategy, these initial calculations are just the start point.
+As with any serious nutrition strategy, these initial calculations are just the starting point.
 The key to your success will be fine-tuning your macros so that you keep progressing.
 These will come in later guides on the site.
-For now, I’ve worked to make this guide as simple as possible, without compromising on the efficacy.
-I’ve given the bare-minimum theory because most people don’t want it when they are first starting.
+For now, I’ve worked to make this guide as simple as possible without compromising its efficacy.
+Below the calculator, I’ll teach you briefly about each of the steps.

 How To Calculate Your Leangains Macros